danilocurvelo/imd0030-20242/projects/priority-queues.md

 Satisfactory completion of the project requires a **video-recorded individual presentation that addresses all the green callouts** meeting the following requirements:

-- Your presentation should not be much longer than **10 minutes** and should include your voiceover.
+- Your presentation should not be much longer than 8 minutes and should include your voiceover.
 (Your video is appreciated but not necessary.)
 - Your presentation should include some kind of visually-organizing structure, such as slides or a document.
 - After submitting to Canvas, add a submission comment linking to your slides or document.
 </details>